rpav/consmodel/README.md

 (consmodel:read-cmdl-file "FILE.CMDL") ;; => #<MODEL>
 ```

+(Note: "cubes.cmdl" is included in the `doc/` directory as an example.
+It's slightly larger than the above listing due to the Blender exporter not producing optimal encodings yet.)

 ## Blender-direct export

 In addition to using classimp to convert files, you can directly export files from blender using the [`io_scene_consmodel`](https://github.com/rpav/io_scene_consmodel) addon.